Platelet-Rich Plasma (PRP) Injections

 Many surgeons have begun using PRP during surgeries like a facelift.
 The solution is applied underneath the skin where the incisions were made.
 This gives the body a jumpstart on the healing process, allowing the total recovery time to decrease.

-The cost of having PRP performed is difficult to nail down since it is usually done alongside a different procedure like microneedling, facelifts, etc. You can expect one of these PRP treatments to cost between $500 and $2,500 though, depending on how much correction is being made and which treatment is being performed.
+The cost of having PRP performed is difficult to nail down since it is usually done alongside a different procedure like microneedling, facelifts, hair restoration etc. Typically, one of these PRP treatments can range from $250 to $1000, depending on the extent of correction needed and the specific treatment performed.

 You don’t need to make any specific preparations for PRP treatments.
 You can keep to your usual routine as much as possible in the days and weeks leading up to your treatment.
 Some medications may affect your blood composition; if necessary, we will work with your primary physician to alter or temporarily stop those medications to ensure your safety and the integrity of your results.